 - Pig welfare

-Veit, C., Janczak, A., Ranheim, B., Valros, A., Sandercock, DA., & Nordgreen, J. (Accepted/In press).
+Veit, C., Janczak, A., Ranheim, B., Valros, A., Sandercock, DA., & Nordgreen, J. (2019).
 The effect of LPS and ketoprofen on social behaviour and brain physiology in group housed pigs.
 Abstract from 53rd Congress of the International Society for Applied Ethology (ISAE), Bergen, Norway.